 With the key goal of proving the potential value of conducting real-time, AI-driven content moderation on live broadcast and UGC content at scale and speed, this IBC Accelerator, led by Al Jazeera and Co-Championed by AP, Reuters, RTÉ and ETC created a PoC exploiting AI to flag inappropriate content as it happens on news & social feeds.
 The key innovation in this Accelerator is in leveraging AI-driven metadata for video, to perform automated content moderation in a live scenario for editorial news teams, professional and freelance broadcast journalists.

 Champions: Al Jazeera (Project Lead), Reuters, Associated Press, RTÉ, ETC (Entertainment Technology Centre, University of Southern California)

-The increasing volumes and importance of live content in the news life cycle, the boom in UGC on social platforms as a result of smartphone content production capabilities and the exponential growth of content produced by news and sports organisations are overwhelming human capabilities to manage, moderate and exploit.
+With the increasing volumes and critical importance of live content in the news life cycle, the boom in UGC on social platforms as a result of smartphone content production capabilities and the exponential growth of content produced by news and sports organisations are overwhelming human capabilities to manage, moderate and exploit.

-Currently significant work has been focussed on automating technical QC for video content.
-This proof of concept (PoC) will leverage current developments in post-production content moderation, editorial QC and metadata enrichment to drive similar capabilities and value for live streamed content.
+While significant work has been focussed on automating technical QC for video content.
+This project and its proof of concept leveraged current developments in post-production content moderation, editorial QC and metadata enrichment to drive similar capabilities and value for live streamed content.

 For further information: email@example.com